brianna-lehman/German-Dictionary/README.md

 Hopeful future abilites of this program include the ability to conjugate German verbs and, given the case and gender of a phrase, be able to give the proper endings.
 Another functionality will be creating more than one dictionary at a time.

-An untested issue might be including words with special characters (ä, ß, ü, etc.)

-To run the program with a new Dictionary: java GermanDriver
+To run the program with a new Dictionary: java GermanDriver - this will overwrite any existing dictionary of words

-To run the program with a pre-existing Dictionary: java GermanDriver *filename*
+To run the program with a pre-existing Dictionary: java GermanDriver *filename* - this will allow you to use a dictionary of words that already exists and build upon it